commerce-docs/devdocs-for-tests/extension-dev-guide/message-queues/bulk-operations.md

 }
 ```

-See [Create a publisher]( {{ page.baseurl }}/extension-dev-guide/message-queues/implement-bulk.html#createconsumer) for a detailed example of a consumer.
+See [Create a consumer]( {{page.baseurl}}/extension-dev-guide/message-queues/implement-bulk.html#createconsumer) for a detailed example of a consumer.

 ### Get the status of operations